chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/get-started.md

 commit: 0818d47
 ---

 Storybook runs alongside your app in development mode.
 It helps you build UI components isolated from the business logic and context of your app.
-This edition of Learn Storybook is for Angular; other editions exist for [React](/react/en/get-started) and [Vue](/vue/en/get-started).
+This edition of Learn Storybook is for Angular; other editions exist for [React](/react/en/get-started), [React Native](/react-native/en/get-started), [Vue](/vue/en/get-started) and [Svelte](/svelte/en/get-started).

 ![Storybook and your app](/intro-to-storybook/storybook-relationship.jpg)